stalbordboat/GameEngineDocs/README.md

 ![Icon](Imgs/3.png)
 ***

+## GameEngine

+**GameEngine** is an SDK used for game development.
+It's good for hobbyists and professionals alike!
+It provides ease of development through an API that is consistent, so if you learn how to do one thing, you've learned how to do the rest!
+This keeps the API very small.
+Through
+The Programming Language Ruby, we provide powerful dynamic features, such as modifiable classes and extensiblity through native C extensions!
+All you need to get started is to have project folder with the script called *start.rb*!
+You can package your game how like afterwards and share with friends and family!
+If these words are flying over your head because perhaps you've never programmed before, don't be worried, just get started!
+The best interface for game development is with code!

+## How to install

+**GameEngine** is not yet available for installation, but will be soon!

 ## How to use

 At the most minimal just create a *start.rb* file and run `game` from the terminal.